-Write out solutions to the following problems as a team.
-You can use your own scratch paper, paper provided, or your white-board.
+On loose paper or the white-board, write out solutions to the following problems as a team.
+You can use your own scratch paper, paper provided, or the white-board, whichever you prefer.
+You may each want to take a photograph of the solution when you are done for future study.
 Your pod may be assigned to do a particular problem on your whiteboard.
 This session should take no longer than 50 minutes.
 At the end of the week, solutions to these problems will be posted.

-From page 21 of the "Practice" book: Guided Problem 2.2 City driving
+From page 21 of the "Practice" Mazur book: Guided Problem 2.2 City driving